 I used the same methods to make a small hay trailer for my tractor and then attached the whole thing to a farm-themed cake.

 Now you know all the steps and essential ingredients and tools for making an edible tractor cake topper for your little one’s birthday party.
-Of course, you can always improvise with the shapes or decorations, but keep close to the steps.
+You can always improvise with the shapes or decorations, but keep close to the steps.
 Making and assembling a tractor cake topper can sometimes be a tricky project!
 But hey, your mind is way more creative than you think!
 Who know we can even use your own improvision.

 Now it’s your time to share your experience with this tutorial with all of us.
 Please tell us how it was and show us your results in the comments section below!
 We’d love to hear from you.